About the Colloquium on the Law of Futuristic Persons

 Each year on December 10th, International Human Rights Day, Terasem conducts a colloquium on the law of futuristic persons.
 The event seeks to provide the public with informed perspectives regarding the legal rights and obligations of "futuristic persons" via audio/video webcast (including transcripts) of expert presentations, challenges and discussions.
 We also hope to facilitate development of a body of law covering the rights and obligations of entities that transcend, and yet encompass, conventional conceptions of humanness.

 Attendees have been invited by the sponsor based on their interest in the subject matter and/or their ability to make a valuable contribution to the discussion.
-The number of attendees for each year is limited to fifty within this virtual venue.
+The number of attendees for each year is limited to eighty within this virtual venue.

 Martine Rothblatt endowed the sponsor to encourage Earth to move forward with curative GRAIN (Genomics, Robotics, Artificial Intelligence and Nanotechnology) technologies.
 Based on her experience in implementing new world-changing technologies, she believes that publicly accessible information and reasonable regulatory controls are essential to overcome resistance to technological change.
 She was previously responsible for co-founding the first non-governmental international satellite communications system (PanAmSat), launching the global vehicle tracking industry (Geostar), creating the satellite sound broadcasting alternative to shortwave (WorldSpace) and founding/running a major satellite-to-car digital radio company (Sirius Satellite Radio).